-In the meantime, drop Pastor Terry Chan a note at email@example.com if you would like to join together via Zoom videoconference for our Sunday Gatherings at 10:30 a.m., Tuesday Bible Study at 11:00 a.m. or our Wednesday Prayer Group Fellowship at 11:00 a.m.
+In the meantime, drop Pastor Terry Chan a note at email@example.com if you would like to join together via Zoom videoconference for our Tuesday Bible Study at 11:00 am or our Wednesday Prayer Group Fellowship at 11:00 am.
 You can also contact Pastor Terry for prayer, counsel, spiritual conversation, and pastoral care at 650-438-7370.

-When we are able to re-open the church building for worship and other activities, you can be confident that the entire facility has been cleaned and sanitized and social distance seating available (six-feet apart for singing) and masks are currently required for indoor worship.
+As we continue re-opening the church building for worship and other activities, you can be confident that the entire facility has been cleaned and sanitized.
+There are plenty of social distance seating available (six-feet apart for singing) and masks are currently required for indoor worship.
 You can also checkout the sermon link below.
 God bless and see you soon!

 Our food pantry ministry began in July 2004 with a handful of church volunteers and community patrons.
 It has now grown to become the largest stand-alone food pantry in the City and County of San Francisco distributing fresh produce and groceries to 500 individuals every Saturday which feeds an estimated 2500 people on a weekly basis.